Kennels von Lotta

 A: There are two SV-type organizations in the US that sanction shows, trials and breed surveys (including national SchH Championships and two Sieger Shows each year): GSDCA-WDA and USA.
 Go to their websites and look for the “Events” pages.
 You will be able to find events planned in your area.
 Often, hundreds of people attend these events, and newcomers and spectators are always welcome.
 They are a great place to meet other GSD enthusiasts and to learn more about GSD.

-Q: What is the difference between imported German Shepherd puppies and puppies available for sale from German bloodlines?
+Q: What is the difference between imported German Shepherd puppies and puppies from German bloodlines?

 A: Imported German Shepherd puppies come directly from Germany.
 Getting a puppy from Germany gives you wider choice of sires and dams, and if there is a famous stud dog whose blood you are hoping to add to your breeding program, for example, then an imported puppy is the way to go, as most top stud dogs live in Germany.
-Getting a German Shepherd puppy born in the US gives you an opportunity to choose your own puppy after looking at the entire litter, but you are still getting a puppy from parents who have the benefits of strict German breeding rules behind them (most of our breeding dogs are imported directly from Germany).
+Getting a German Shepherd puppy born in the US gives you an opportunity to see the parents of the puppy, and to know how exactly they were raised, but you are still getting a puppy from parents who have the benefits of strict German breeding rules behind them (most of our breeding dogs are imported directly from Germany).

 Q: I have a fantastic German Shepherd male and I would like to have a puppy from him – can I breed him to one of your females?